wadi-1000/News-API/README.md

 ### Known Bugs

--  The known bugs are the api's for both articles and searching is not working.
+-  No known bugs so far.

 ### Behavoiur Driven Development